Mongul: The New 52

 In The New 52, a 2011 reboot of the DC Comics universe, the original Mongul is reintroduced.
 In his introduction, he is laying waste to a planet he is poised to conquer as he brought a resisting general aboard his vessel to show him the devastation of his homeworld just before killing him and adding his remains to a trophy room on Warworld.
-After being deposed by Sinestro, Mongul allies with the Pale Vicors, a group who loot planets and nullify their inhabitants' emotions.

-In the Superman: Villains one-shot (May 2020), Mongul is killed and succeeded by his son, Mongul MDCCXCII.
+After being deposed by Sinestro, Mongul allies with the Pale Vicars, a group who loot planets and nullify their inhabitants' emotions.
+Mongul is later killed and succeeded by his son, Mongul MDCCXCII.

 Powers and abilities

 Mongul possesses immense superhuman physical abilities comparable to Superman.
-Furthermore, he can teleport, generate energy blasts, possesses limited telepathy and telekinesis, and wields a chest-mounted cannon.
-For a time, he was also part of the Sinestro Corps and possessed the ability to create energy constructs and empower himself via fear.
+He can teleport, generate energy blasts, possesses limited telepathy and telekinesis, and wields a chest-mounted cannon.
+For a time, Mongul was also part of the Sinestro Corps and possessed the ability to create energy constructs and empower himself via fear.
 As a Pale Vicor, Mongul can negate the powers of the emotional spectrum and generate a protective aura.